I just want to take a class or two and don’t intend to get a degree, diploma or certificate at this time. What should I do?

 If I need to speak with someone in Admissions, what should I do?

-Admissions counselors are available on a walk-in basis and without an appointment.
-The Admissions Office is open 8 am – 7 pm Monday-Thursday and 8 am –3 pm on Friday.
+The Admissions and Records Office is open 8-6 Monday – Thursday and 8-5 on Friday.
 You can also contact us via email at firstname.lastname@example.org or by calling the office at 336-734-7556.

 Allied Health/Nursing Admissions:

-How do I get admitted to an Allied Health or Nursing program?
+How do I get admitted to a Health Sciences program?

-All of the Allied Health and Nursing programs are considered selective enrollment.
+Most of the Health Sciences programs are considered selective enrollment.
 This means that there are more qualified applicants than space available.
 Because of this, these programs have specific minimum requirements that must be completed before an applicant will be considered for admission.
 These programs are highly competitive and have specific deadlines.
-Most will require you to complete a Mandatory Information Session.
-Find more information here.
+Most will require you to attend a Mandatory Information Session.
+Find more information on the Health Sciences Programs page

-Does Forsyth Tech keep a waiting list for the Allied Health and Nursing programs?
+Does Forsyth Tech keep a waiting list for the Health Sciences programs?

 NO!
-Our Allied Health and Nursing programs are selective enrollment and use a competitive ranking process.
+Our Health Sciences programs use a competitive ranking process.
 If an applicant is not accepted into their program of choice, they must reapply if they wish to be considered for the next year’s program.
-The Medical Assisting and Therapeutic Massage programs accept students on a first completed, first accepted basis.
+The Medical Assisting, Health Information Technology, Nuclear Medicine, Pharmacy Technology, and Therapeutic Massage programs accept students on a first completed, first accepted basis

 Can I apply to more than one selective enrollment program at a time?

 No, you are only permitted to apply to one program at a time.
-If you are considering more than one program, we encourage you to speak with the department chairs so you can make the most informed decision as to your course of study.
-You may also come to the Admissions Office and speak with a counselor.
+If you are considering more than one program, we encourage you to speak with your academic advisor so you can make the most informed decision as to your course of study.

 How do I get my CNA?